 Maybe it's a useful visual shorthand to show that a female character is evil (or at least antiheroic) and dominant.
 Maybe it's just an excuse for getting some Author Appeal or Fanservice past the censors.
 Or maybe it's both.
 In any case, many evil or antiheroic dominant female characters wear costumes obviously inspired by Dominatrix outfits.

 However, these ladies are never shown to be actual dominatrices, in the BDSM sense.
-And their dominatrix-inspired costumes are their "work clothes" (superhero/villain outfits, uniforms, etc.) rather than something they wear to the bedroom.
+Their dominatrix-inspired costumes are their "work clothes" (superhero/villain outfits, uniforms, etc.) rather than something they wear to the bedroom.

 Common elements include: